Keep Dawson County Beautiful

 Drop-Off Recycling provides a convenient collection sites for aluminum cans, batteries, cardboard, magazines, mixed paper, newspaper, and plastics.
 For a list of all drop-off collection sites view Recycling Locations in Dawson County

-Electronics Recycling Program is an annual opportunity to bring your electronics to be recycled in an effective and safe manner.
+Electronic Recycling Day is a biannual opportunity to bring your electronics to be recycled in an effective and safe manner.
 Electronics are made with valuable, reusable materials.
 Please recycle your electronics so that steel, glass, plastic, and precious metals can be RECOVERED, RECYCLED and REUSED.

 Enforcement Programs provide staff support and coordination with the Marshal's Office a division of the Dawson County Community Development Department for environmental enforcement.
 The Marshal's Office is a clearinghouse for citizen complaints regarding litter, graffiti, illegal dumping, improper trash storage, etc. The Marshal's Office tracks complaint status, identifies hot spots for increased intervention, and conducts trend analysis.
 KDCB members can act as extra eyes and ears for the Marshal's Office by keeping watch for potential problems.
 For more information, please visit the Marshal's Office webpage.